-Here the measuring device's dynamics for times $t>t^{\prime}$ is given by the relative unistochastic transition matrix
+Here, the measuring device's dynamics for times $t>t^{\prime}$ is given by the relative unistochastic transition matrix

-By contrast, if the observable $\tilde{A}^{\mathcal{S}}$ is an emergeable, as opposed to one of the subject system's (diagonal) random variables \eqref{eq:DefDiagonalRandomVariableMatrix}, then the subject system $\mathcal{S}$ does not experience a division event at $t^{\prime}$.
+If the observable $\tilde{A}^{\mathcal{S}}$ is an emergeable, as opposed to one of the subject system's (diagonal) random variables, or beables, \eqref{eq:DefDiagonalRandomVariableMatrix}, then the subject system $\mathcal{S}$ does not experience a division event at $t^{\prime}$, in contrast with the measuring device $\mathcal{D}$.
 Instead, the subject system remains mired in indivisible time evolution at $t^{\prime}$, with some stochastically evolving underlying configuration.
-Moreover, if indeed $\tilde{A}^{\mathcal{S}}$ is an emergeable, then the measurement result obtained by the measuring device is an emergent effect of the interaction between the subject system and the measuring device, in a sense suggested by Bohr in 1935~\citep{Bohr:1935cqmdoprbcc,Bell:1971itthvq}, rather than transparently revealing a physical aspect of the configuration of the subject system alone.
+Moreover, if indeed $\tilde{A}^{\mathcal{S}}$ is an emergeable, then the measurement result obtained by the measuring device is an emergent effect of the interaction between the subject system and the measuring device rather than transparently revealing a physical aspect of the configuration of the subject system alone.